Asleepace/ReactTemplate/README.md

+# Robinhood

+A simple react client for Robinhood stock trading.

+Feel free to show some love & get a free stock by [clicking here](clicking here)!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).